 Open the pressure cooker and add sweet potatoes, plantains, carrots, and remaining thyme and enough water to cook the ingredients and make soup.
 Let cook on high heat for 12 to 15 minutes.
 Do not lock the pressure cooker; just let the cover rest on top of the pot.

-Add raw dumpling dough along with okra to pot; cover and let cook for 6 to 8 minutes or until the dumpling is cooked through.
+Add spinner dough, along with okra to pot; cover and let cook for 6 to 8 minutes or until the dumpling is cooked through.

 Taste soup for seasoning (salt and pepper) and adjust accordingly.
 Stir in green onions and serve.